kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    1. In a legacy case (without workload-aware preemption), we call PostFilter individually for every pod from a PodGroup.
 However, the victims computed for already the already processed pods may affect placement decisions for the next pods.
-      To accomodate for that, if a set of victims was returned from a `PostFilter` in addition to keeping them for further actuation we will additionally store them in a `CycleState`.
+      To accommodate for that, if a set of victims was returned from a `PostFilter` in addition to keeping them for further actuation we will additionally store them in a `CycleState`.
       More precisely, the `CycleState` will be storing a new entry containing a map from a nodeName to a list of victims that were already chosen.